Serpyne/StorageSaver/README.md

     - Create a file named **db.sqlite** in the */instance* directory.
     - Create two tables in the database, one named ***user*** and one named ***image***.

+    - This is the format of the models within the respective tables:
 ```
     class User(UserMixin, db.Model):
         id = db.Column(db.Integer, primary_key=True)